itoroukpe/Workforce_Development/Pricing.md

-Pricing your course depends on several factors, including your target audience, the value provided, market competition, and delivery format (self-paced vs. live sessions).
+Pricing depends on several factors, including your target audience, the value provided, market competition, and delivery format (self-paced vs. live sessions).
 Here’s a suggested pricing strategy based on these factors:

 ---